The Push and Pull of the Waves - Lausanne Congress Reflections Part 3

 Unfortunately for many that was not their experience.
 People quickly began to react to the assumption that you can put people together across cultures for several 2-hour sessions and come out with actionable next steps.
 Part of the issue is that the sessions were marketed as actionable sessions where we were expected to get work done rather than chances to experiment and learn.
 That expectation took a learning opportunity and instead made it a top-down mandate to generate work with an expectation that more would follow.
 For people who are used to coming together in fellowship and a mindset of learning this was a big ask and one that people did not feel they were invited into but mandated to deliver on.

-I didn't run into anyone who was not interested in taking action.
-The push of the congress strived to create a global, managed and orchestrated approach to action, while the pull of the congress sought to identify much more local and relational opportunities for action that responded to needs that were already part of their lived experience.
+I didn't run into anyone who was not interested in taking action; however the push of the congress strived to create a global, managed and orchestrated approach to action, while the pull of the congress sought to identify much more local and relational opportunities for action that responded to needs that were already part of their lived experience.

 Wave 2 - Voice